softlion/XamarinFormsGesture/README.md

 Version 3.3.0 has breaking changes:
 - Command names have changed
 - PanPointCommand returns an absolute position, not a relative position anymore.
 It also returns the gesture state.
+The gesture can also be cancelled.